GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 2. **Overview**

-     a. **Frame Summary** - Contains a summary of the structure of the graphics frame.
+   a. **Frame Summary** - Contains a summary of the structure of the
+      graphics frame.
 This overview section is not available for OpenCL profiles.

    b. **Profile Summary** - Contains a summary of the structure of the OpenCL profile.

+   c. **Pipelines** - Details of the pipeline usage in the profile.

-     c. **Barriers** - Details of the barrier usage in the profile.
+   d. **Barriers** - Details of the barrier usage in the profile.

-     d. **Most expensive events** - List of the most expensive events.
+   e. **Most expensive events** - List of the most expensive events.

-     e. **Context rolls** - Details of the hardware context register usage.
+   f. **Context rolls** - Details of the hardware context register usage.
       This overview section is not available for OpenCL profiles.

-     f. **Render/depth targets** - Overview of render targets used throughout the graphics frame.
+   g. **Render/depth targets** - Overview of render targets used throughout
+      the graphics frame.
 This overview section is not available for OpenCL profiles.

-     g. **Device Configuration** - Information about the GPU the profile was generated on.
+   h. **Device Configuration** - Information about the GPU the profile
+      was generated on.

 3. **Events**